MalshaL/bitsploit/bitsploit/src/content/generate-your-own-dataset.md

 ---
-title: Generate your own dataset for personal projects
+title: Build your own dataset for personal projects
 date: 2022-11-18
 path: /generate-your-own-dataset
-excerpt: In this post, we go through a simple method to generate your own dataset for a personal project.
+excerpt: In this post, we go through a simple method to build your own dataset for a personal project.
 image: https://user-images.githubusercontent.com/10103699/202613539-3e9bcbd9-644e-4dd9-9722-05213ead5eea.jpg
 tags:
     - Datasets